jaredtumiel/fastpages/_posts/2020-10-14-spinning-up-in-ai.md

 ![Alice Lost In The Forest]({{ site.baseurl }}/images/syllabus/lost.jpeg)

 For most things humans care to learn, someone has trod the path before and shown the way to others.
 There is a common starting point (usually the end of high school) an endpoint (doctor, physicist, architect, etc.), and a routine path to take between these two.
 The FEP has none of these.
-The researchers tend tocome from lots of different backgrounds, so everyone has things they know well, and things they need to learn.
+The researchers tend to come from lots of different backgrounds, so everyone has things they know well, and things they need to learn.
 There isn't a clear end-point aside from "understand what's going on, maybe add to our understanding someday", and the complete path is not routine enough that there are any university degrees or courses entirely about the FEP.

 What we need is a syllabus!
 A list of material that gives you the necessary background to understand the full Free Energy Principle (and Active Inference), which also functions as a reasonably complete map of the territory so that people can quickly see what the field encompasses and how the parts relate.
 Our syllabus should cater to the kinds of people who end up interested in the FEP, so should include different starting points and different levels of technical detail.
 It should gradually improve you, filling in details as you become able to digest them.
 Lastly, it should challenge you to act and solve new problems - problems you couldn't have solved before you went through it.